mr-meetpatel/LinuxAssignment/README.md

   ans : i have one service in /etc/systemd/system in directory name myownservice.service and to check log of that service use this command :

+  first start the service by

+  systemctl start myownservice.service

+  after that

   systemctl status myownservice.service

   or